SharePoint/sp-dev-training-spfx-spcontent/Lab.md

         }
         ```

-    1. Add the following method `SpFxHttpClientDemoWebPart` class that retrieves list items from the **Countries** list using the SHarePoint REST API.
+    1. Add the following method `SpFxHttpClientDemoWebPart` class that retrieves list items from the **Countries** list using the SharePoint REST API.
 Notice it will use the `spHttpClient` object to query the SharePoint REST API.
 When it receives the response, it calls `response.json()` that will process the response as a JSON object and then returns the `value` property in the response to the caller.
 The `value` property is a collection of list items that match the interface created previously:

         ```ts
         private _getListItems(): Promise<ICountryListItem[]> {